jpsca/tcom/docs/docs/guide/index.md

 ```

+## Components

+The components are `.jinja`.
+The name of the file before the first dot is the component name and it **must** begin with an uppercase letter.

+All components are auto-imported across all sources so the name of a component must be unique.

-The components are `.jinja` files whose first letter must be in uppercase.
-They can begin with a Jinja comment where it declare what attributes it takes.
+A component can begin with a Jinja comment where it declare what attributes it takes.
 This metadata is in [TOML](https://toml.io/) format.

 ```html+jinja
 {#